 2. An Open Building and Tool Combined

-The Early Makers Hub is an ultra-efficient and flexible combined building/tool, which enjoys a porous relationship with the city.
+The flagship is an ultra-efficient and flexible combined building/tool, which enjoys a porous relationship with the city.
 It is precisely the opposite of the educational ivory tower with its siloed knowledge.
 It forms a space that is open to life, its neighborhood and the metropolis, as well as to businesses and events.

 The inner street provides the school’s daily flows and important moments with rhythm.
 Between Avenue Jean-Jaurès and Allée Fontenay, the street creates connections between residents and users.
 The ramp highlights the physical interpenetration of the city and the school.
 A through street, overhanging and crossing the inner street, allows the district’s mesh of mobilities to remain unbroken and adds drama to the school’s activities.
-The food court provides the main catering venue for everyone using the Hub, as well as for the surrounding neighborhood.
 At the corner of the north-south through street, the bakery offers a convenient on-the-go catering option, as does the Café Jaurès on the plaza.
-On the ground floor, spaces are dedicated to corporate partnerships.
+On the ground floor, spaces are dedicated to corporate and associative partnerships.
 They break down the traditional boundaries of the school and put businesses at the heart of the learner's transformation process.

 3. A Collaborative Ecosystem That Is a Catalyst for Creativity

-The Early Makers Hub is organized around the core feature of Cœur Battant, an active place for collective emulation.
+The building is organized around the core feature of Cœur Battant, an active place for collective emulation.
 It serves all areas and opens onto the garden via the restaurant area.
 It is both quotidian and exceptional, hosting events and the key collective moments of the school.